Tourism (General Provisions) (Jersey) Order 1990

 (3) The conditions referred to in paragraph (2) are that –

-(a) subject to paragraph (4), the accommodation forms part of, or is situated in the grounds attached to, the premises in respect of which application for registration is made;
+(a) subject to paragraph (4), the accommodation forms part of, is situated in the grounds attached to, or is in close proximity to, the premises in respect of which application for registration is made;

 (b) the general standard of construction of the building or buildings containing the accommodation is not lower than that of the premises as a whole;